hdShang/arxiv-daily/docs/cs-CV/2025-10-06/papers/251005034v6-video-lmm-post-training-a-deep-dive-into-video-reasoning-with-large-.md

 ---
 layout: default
-title: Video-LMM Post-Training: A Deep Dive into Video Reasoning with Large Multimodal Models
+title: "Video-LMM Post-Training: A Deep Dive into Video Reasoning with Large Multimodal Models"
 ---

 # Video-LMM Post-Training: A Deep Dive into Video Reasoning with Large Multimodal Models